-Originally published in the September 2023 edition (v.
+Originally published in the September 2023 issue (v.
 42) of Streetsmart News

 Municipal transportation plans can play a vital role in shaping the health and well-being of the public.
 By incorporating health indicators into these plans, municipalities can promote active transportation, reduce air pollution, and improve access to healthy food options.
 But are these indicators used and do they influence municipal transportation decision-making?
 Through a case study of five cities my dissertation, The Use and Influence of Health Indicators in Municipal Transportation Plans, explored which factors contributed to use and influence.
 By indicators, I mean constructs measuring a condition; in the transportation world these are typically called performance measures.

 Let's start with the instrumental use of indicators and their usefulness.
 The instrumental use of indicators is likely the way most people conceptualize their use: technical information as an input to a decision.
 In the transportation plans I examined, there were two primary instrumental use cases.
 The first was systems monitoring, in which municipalities constructed baseline conditions using indicators with the intention to monitor them over time, ostensibly to assess progress and course correct.
 All the plans examined had this use case.
 The second use case was prioritization.
 Indicators were either used to prioritize projects within the plan itself or they were developed to be used as evaluation criteria at a later date--primarily within capital improvement programming.